PECPS to have transgender students use private restrooms - Farmville

 Johnson told the board she received a call from a concerned parent who asked how the schools were going to handle the transgender bathroom issue since no policy had been put in place.

-“What I have assured that parent and have followed through with is that until we have a policy, until we have agreed on a policy as a board, any student who identifies as transgender….will be allowed to use a private restroom.
+“What I have assured that parent and have followed through with is that until we have a policy, until we have agreed on a policy as a board, any student who identifies as transgender…will be allowed to use a private restroom.
 Whether that is a private restroom that perhaps adults use, the nurse’s station, etc,” Johnson said.
 “Until this topic has had the opportunity to be fully vetted and you have had the opportunity to discuss it, that is the stance.”

 Board member Dr. Timothy Corbin asked Johnson if transgender students would have the option to use the restroom of the gender they identify with.
 Johnson said they would not.